liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 {@img doc-files/fol/ForAllFunctionSimple.png}{A graphical representation of the `ForAll` processor.}{.6}

-One can identify in this drawing the quantified variable (in the grey box), as well as the `FunctionTree` that is used as the quantifier's function (made of the application of function `IsEven` on context variable *x*).
+In this diagram, the quantified variable (in the grey box), as well as the `FunctionTree` that is used as the quantifier's function (made of the application of function `IsEven` on context variable *x*) can be identified.
 In addition, note the consistency of the colour coding:

 - The quantifier accepts a collection (pink) of numbers (teal), represented by the polka dot pattern; it also returns a Boolean value (grey-blue).
 - Function `IsEven` accepts a number (teal) and returns a Boolean value (grey-blue).